 \section{Four points in a $\mathrm{CAT}(0)$ space}

-In this section, we prove that if a metric space satisfies the $\boxtimes$-inequalities, then it satisfies the $G(0)$-property for every graph $G$ with four vertices.
+In this section, we prove that if a metric space satisfies the $\boxtimes$-inequalities, then it satisfies the $G(0)$ condition for every graph $G$ with four vertices.
 Together with Proposition \ref{G(0)-prop}, this gives another proof of Theorem \ref{four-point-th}.
-We first observe that there are many graphs $G$ such that every metric space satisfies the $G(0)$-property.
+We first observe that there are many graphs $G$ such that every metric space satisfies the $G(0)$ condition.
 As we declared before, graphs are always assumed to be simple and undirected.